LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 To see thes rest of the excel writeup click [here.](https://github.com/LBruni98/Jet-Set-Willy-3-A-New-Beginning/blob/master/Security%20Research%20Survey.xlsx?raw=true)

+The idea is to analyse each section of the survey, consider the results to help determine an accurate conclusion about what people know about software vulnerabilities.
+The first section was made to measure the knowledge of each participant, with a qualitative question that said participant must back up for me to help understand and for them to cement their knowledge on software vulnerabilities and vulnerabilities in general.
+With the first section, I will compare the answers from both sections from both questions, to see if they understand software vulnerabilities.

 #### 3.4.2 How well do people know software vulnerabilities and vulnerabilities in general?

 ![Chart 1](https://github.com/LBruni98/Jet-Set-Willy-3-A-New-Beginning/blob/master/Images/Chart1.png)